schollii/sandals/README.md

 the slot is called.
 For example, say you want to wrap all your slots with a function that will catch any exception raised while the slot is called, log the error somewhere and continue gracefully (useful during development!).
-You could achieve this by replacing this:
+You could achieve this by replacing

     class Handler(QObject):
         @pyqtSlot()